rmarsch/ChardPlayer/README.md

 For now there is a dependency on jQuery.

-##

-Playlist JSON format
+## Playlist JSON format

-songs: array of song objects
+`songs`: array of song objects

 song object:
-filename (required): string -- Path to the file.
-Currently only supports files hosted on the server. title (required): string -- Title of the song
+`filename` (required): string -- Path to the file.
+Currently only supports files hosted on the server.
-artist: string -- Artist/Composer/Performer of the song
-artRef: string -- img src reference to artwork
-linkUrl: string -- Optional href target for link from song title in the UI
+`title` (required): string -- Title of the song `artist`: string -- Artist/Composer/Performer of the song `artRef`: string -- img src reference to artwork `linkUrl`: string -- Optional href target for link from song title in the UI

-options: object for setting option flags
+`options`: object for setting option flags
--cycle: true | false -- flags whether the playlist should cycle or stop at the end
+  `cycle`: true | false -- flags whether the playlist should cycle or stop at the end

 ## Issues